 An estimated cost for a remote key: Usually around $350 for a new key.

-A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key.
-Therefore, you should expect to pay more than the dealer would charge.
+A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key so you can expect to pay more than the dealer would charge.

-However, an automotive locksmith that offers a mobile service can make you the key on site and therefore save you the time, money and hassle of towing the car to the dealer.
+However, an automotive locksmith operating a mobile service can make the key on-site and therefore save you time and money and the hassle of towing the car to the dealer.

 The estimated cost for a transponder key: Usually around $250 for a new key.